Welcome to the Northern Unitarian Association

 History of Unitarianism in the North

-There’s a long history of Unitarianism in the North East of the UK.
+There’s a long history of Unitarianism in the North East of England.
 The NUA’s current smaller size doesn’t reflect the number of congregations we once had.
 At one time there were no fewer than 14 churches, chapels and meeting houses in the region.

 Our full history stretches back to 1813, under the guidance of one of Newcastle upon Tyne Unitarians’ most notable ministers, Rev. William Turner.